Incentivizing Knowledge Transfers: Expert's Retirement

 where the second equality follows from $p_0=0$ and the binding \eqref{eqn:R-P-IC} at $t=1$.
 The next lemma follows.

 \begin{lemma} $(\bm{s},\bm{p})$ is an optimal contract with retirement if and only if $\bm{p}$ is given by $\eqref{eqn:R-P*}$ and $\bm{s}$ solves

 \end{lemma}

 Similar to Lemma \ref{lem:equivalence}, the optimal knowledge sequence maximizes training in the very first period (i.e., $x_0$) among those that make the players' incentive constraints binding.
 Intuitively, the principal's benefit from all the training starting $t=1$ is fully offset by her payment obligations, but the training at $t=0$ is provided ``for free" (i.e., $p_0=0$).
-Thus, profit maximization boils down to maximizing the principal's rent that results from such free training.
+Thus, profit maximization boils down to maximizing the principal's rent that results from the initial training.

-\begin{theorem} There exists a unique optimal contract with retirement $(\bm{s}^*,\ \bm{p}^*)$, and it has the following structure: \begin{enumerate} \item[i)] \textbf{Gradual knowledge transfer:} $s_0<s_1^*<\cdots<s_{K-1}^*<s_{K}^*=1$; \item[ii)] \textbf{Constrained maximization of knowledge gift:} $\bm{s}^*$ generates the highest $s_1^*$ among all that deliver tight incentive constraints; \item[iii)] \textbf{No upfront payment:} $p_0^* = 0$; \item[iv)] \textbf{Frontloaded compensation upon verification of training:} $p_t^* = \frac{\left(1-\delta^{K-t}\right)[w(s_{t-1}^*)-w(s_t^*)]}{1-\delta}$. \end{enumerate} \end{theorem} We make a few remarks comparing this characterization to Theorem \ref{thm:profit}.
+\begin{theorem} There is a unique optimal contract with retirement $(\bm{s}^*,\ \bm{p}^*)$, and it is structured as follows: \begin{enumerate} \item[i)] \textbf{Gradual knowledge transfer:} $s_0<s_1^*<\cdots<s_{K-1}^*<s_{K}^*=1$; \item[ii)] \textbf{Constrained maximization of knowledge gift:} $\bm{s}^*$ generates the highest $s_1^*$ among all that deliver tight incentive constraints; \item[iii)] \textbf{No upfront payment:} $p_0^* = 0$; \item[iv)] \textbf{Frontloaded compensation upon verification of training:} $p_t^* = \frac{\left(1-\delta^{K-t}\right)[w(s_{t-1}^*)-w(s_t^*)]}{1-\delta}$. \end{enumerate} \end{theorem} We make a few remarks comparing this characterization to Theorem \ref{thm:profit}.
 First, with retirement, the trivial contract is never optimal and knowledge is always fully transferred upon an expert's retirement, \textit{regardless of the rate of discounting}.
 Second, while the optimal knowledge sequence still maximizes knowledge gift and bilateral surplus, it does not necessarily dominate, date by date, other implementable sequences.
 Third, Pareto efficiency is trickier to define in this more complicated, overlapping-generation model.
 Even if we restrict attention to the class of stationary equilibria when looking for Pareto dominance, the fact that $\bm{s}^*$ is not always uniformly dominant still leaves room for an implementable $\bm{s}$ that raises the worker's value by sufficiently improving his payoffs during the novice phase.